-When the state agency is informed that an appropriate component is not available, the E&T provider will submit a provider determination through the HHSC TIERS/TWC TWIST interface.
-Provider determination will be added to the current good cause recommendation process.
-Workforce Solutions staff will indicate a good cause recommendation of 'Other' and submit through the TWIST/TIERS interface.
-Additionally, a communication form will be faxed to HHSC to specify that the participant is ill-suited for any available E&T components.
-A task will be generated in TIERS for HHSC staff to review the documentation, contact the client, review the provider determination information and options with the client, and complete the case action, including a good cause approval.
-Provider determination policy updates will be completed by September 2022.
+HHSC eligibility staff would not know prior to referral if there was an available E&T component, this would be determined by E&T provider staff.
+When the E&T provider finds that there is no available and appropriate component for a participant, the E&T provider will submit a provider determination through the HHSC TIERS/TWC TWIST interface.
+Provider determination has been added to the current good cause recommendation process.
+Workforce Solutions Office staff will indicate a good cause recommendation of "Other" and submit it through the TWIST/TIERS interface.
+Additionally, a communication form will be faxed to HHSC to specify that the participant is not suited for any available E&T components.
+A task will be generated in TIERS for HHSC staff to review the documentation, contact the customer, review the provider determination and options with the customer, and complete the case action, including a good cause approval.